Higher Lower Bounds from the 3SUM Conjecture: Abstract

 The \ThreeSUM{} conjecture has proven to be a valuable tool for proving conditional lower bounds on dynamic data structures and graph problems.
 This line of work was initiated by \Patrascu{} (STOC 2010) who reduced \ThreeSUM{} to an offline \SetDisjointness{} problem.
 However, the reduction introduced by \Patrascu{} suffers from several inefficiencies, making it difficult to obtain {\em tight} conditional lower bounds from the \ThreeSUM{} conjecture.

 In this paper we address many of the deficiencies of \Patrascu's framework.
-We give new and efficient reductions from \ThreeSUM{} to offline \SetDisjointness{} and offline \SetIntersection{} (the reporting version of \SetDisjointness) which leads to polynomially higher lower bounds on several problems.
-Using our reductions, we are able to show the essential optimality of several algorithms, assuming the \ThreeSUM{} conjecture. \begin{itemize} \item{} Chiba and Nishizeki's $O(m\alpha)$-time algorithm (SICOMP 1985) for enumerating all triangles in a graph with arboricity/degeneracy $\alpha$ is essentially optimal, for any $\alpha$. \item{} Bj{\o}rklund, Pagh, Williams, and Zwick's algorithm (ICALP 2014) for listing $t$ triangles is essentially optimal (assuming the matrix multiplication exponent is $\omega=2$). \item{} Any static data structure for \SetDisjointness{} that answers queries in constant time must spend $\Omega(N^{2-o(1)})$ time in preprocessing, where $N$ is the size of the set system. \end{itemize} These statements were unattainable via \Patrascu's reductions.
+We give new and efficient reductions from \ThreeSUM{} to offline \SetDisjointness{} and offline \SetIntersection{} (the reporting version of \SetDisjointness) which leads to polynomially higher lower bounds for several problems.
+Using our reductions, we are able to show the essential optimality of several classic algorithms, assuming the \ThreeSUM{} conjecture. \begin{itemize} \item{} Chiba and Nishizeki's $O(m\alpha)$-time algorithm (SICOMP 1985) for enumerating all triangles in a graph with arboricity/degeneracy $\alpha$ is essentially optimal, for any $\alpha$. \item{} Bj{\o}rklund, Pagh, Williams, and Zwick's algorithm (ICALP 2014) for listing $t$ triangles is essentially optimal, assuming the matrix multiplication exponent is $\omega=2$. \item{} Any static data structure for \SetDisjointness{} that answers queries in constant time must spend $\Omega(N^{2-o(1)})$ time in preprocessing, and any such data structure that spends near-linear preprocessing must spend $\Omega(N^{1/2-o(1)})$ time per query.
+Here $N$ is the size of the set system.
+Since answering two keyword searches is at least as hard as \SetDisjointness, these lower bounds imply that any substitute for the \emph{inverted index} used by search engines cannot simultaneously have ideal preprocessing and query times. \end{itemize} These statements were unattainable via \Patrascu's reductions.

 We also introduce several new reductions from \ThreeSUM{} to pattern matching problems and dynamic graph problems.
-Of particular interest are new conditional lower bounds for dynamic versions of Maximum Cardinality Matching, which introduce a new technique for obtaining amortized lower bounds.
+Of particular interest is a new conditional lower bound on Dynamic Maximum Cardinality Matching, which uses a new technique for obtaining \emph{amortized} lower bounds.\\